After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 Gonzales is in Ascension Parish, what other states call counties.
 Louisiana was largely Catholic so they went with the already laid out Catholic parishes.
 The messages we got were from the Ascension Parish Sheriff.

-The flight is four hours and change, we taxi to the executive area, our vehicle is waiting, Zoe C is most familiar with Tahoes, the SUV Bondurant Tactical Driving uses, what she and Elle trained on several times.
+The flight is four hours and change, we taxi to the executive area, our vehicle is waiting, Zoe C is most familiar with Tahoes, like the SUV Bondurant Tactical Driving uses, what she and Elle trained on several times.
 Both of them can one-eighty those suckers in a heartbeat…going forward and in reverse.
 To top it off, they can do the maneuvers one right after the other.

 We load up Zelda in the passenger compartment and the luggage in the cargo hold, including our Glocks and a drone.
 The drone is a precaution, we have no reason to think we’ll be sneaking surveillance on anyone, but we also don’t know that we won’t.